Ewa Colony Estates

 No analysis available

-I looked for leasehold language and specific expiration years like "lease expires 2050" or "ground lease ends."
-The remarks do not mention land tenure or a lease expiry date, so the expiry year cannot be extracted.
+I looked for leasehold language and specific expiration years such as "lease expires 2050," "ground lease ends," or similar renewal references.
+The remarks do not mention land tenure or any lease expiry date, so the year cannot be determined.

-I searched the public remarks for VA-related language such as "VA approved," "VA financing," and "VA loans accepted."
-Nothing in the listings indicates VA eligibility, so this remains unconfirmed and is treated as not evidenced in the remarks.
+I searched the public remarks for phrases like "VA approved," "VA financing," and "VA loans accepted."
+Nothing in the listings suggests VA eligibility, so this remains unsupported by the remarks.

 No analysis available